MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

     "model": "GGNN",
     "sample_every": 2,                         # how often you want to sample/evaluate your model during training (for larger datasets, we recommend sampling more often)
-    "init_lr": 1e-4,                           # tune the initial learning rate if needed "min_rel_lr": 5e-2,                        # tune the minimum relative learning rate if needed "lrdf": 0.9999,                            # recommend not to tune the learning rate decay factor "lrdi": 100,                               # tune the learning rate decay interval if needed "epochs": 100,                             # how many epochs you want to train for (you can experiment with this) "batch_size": 1000,                        # <-- tune the batch size if needed "block_size": 100000,                      # tune the block size if needed
+    "init_lr": 1e-4,                           # tune the initial learning rate if needed "epochs": 100,                             # how many epochs you want to train for (you can experiment with this) "batch_size": 1000,                        # <-- tune the batch size if needed "block_size": 100000,                      # tune the block size if needed